-In the “Jonah the Worship Leader” module, Nate Finochio uses the story of Jonah to illustrate how our ministry and what we do for God is not so we can save others; it’s so God can save us.
+In the “Jonah the Worship Leader” devotional, Nate Finochio uses the story of Jonah to illustrate how our ministry and what we do for God is not so we can save others; it’s so God can save us.

-Subscribe today to get access to video and PDF’s lessons to dig deeper.
+Subscribe today to get access to video and PDF’s to dig deeper.
 Learn at your own pace.

 Nathan Finochio is a teaching pastor at Hillsong New York City.
 In addition to teaching, preaching, and writing, Nathan is a worship leader and songwriter for the band The Royal Royal.
 Finochio lives in New York with his wife, Jasmine.

 A downloadable PDF that goes along with each video providing a synopsis, digging deeper questions, and next steps.

 Watch these videos on your phone, tablet, or computer!